Christopher Raymond Perry: Early life

 Perry was born on December 4, 1761, in Newport, Rhode Island, the son of the Hon.
 James Freeman Perry (1732–1813) and his wife, Mercy Hazard (1739–1810).
 Christopher's father, Freeman, was a physician and surgeon.

 Perry's paternal great-grandfather, Edward Perry, came from Devon, England, in 1637 and settled in Sandwich, Massachusetts, where he married his wife, Mary Freeman, in 1653.
 On his mother's side Perry was a seventh-generation descendant of Captain Richard Raymond (1602–1692), and his wife, Julia, who was likely born in Essex, England, in 1602 and arrived in Salem, Massachusetts, about 1629, possibly with a contingent led by the Rev. Francis Higginson.
-He was about 27 years old and later was a founder of Norwich, Connecticut, and an "honored fore-father of Saybrook".
+He was about 27 years old and went on to help found the community of Norwich, Connecticut, and was also mentioned as an "honored fore-father of Saybrook".

-Perry's mother was also a descendant of Governor Thomas Prence (1599–1673), a co-founder of Eastham, Massachusetts, who was a political leader in both the Plymouth Colony and Massachusetts Bay Colony, and governor of Plymouth; and a descendant of two Mayflower passengers, both of whom were signers of the Mayflower Compact, Elder William Brewster (c.
+Perry's mother was also a descendant of Governor Thomas Prence (1599–1673), a co-founder of Eastham, Massachusetts, who was a political leader in both the Plymouth Colony and Massachusetts Bay Colony, and served as governor of the former; and a descendant of two Mayflower passengers, both of whom were signers of the Mayflower Compact, Elder William Brewster (c.
 1567–1644), the Pilgrim colonist leader and spiritual elder of the Plymouth Colony, and George Soule (1593–1679).
 Christopher Perry was also descended from Soule through his paternal grandmother Susannah Barber Perry (1697–1755).

 American Revolution

-Christopher Perry enlisted, at the age of 14, in a local militia company named the Kingston Reds early in the American Revolution.
-He then served on a privateer commanded by a Captain Reed.
-After one cruise with Reed, Perry signed on to the privateer Mifflin commanded by George Wait Babcock.
-Mifflin was captured by the British and Perry was imprisoned on the prison ship Jersey in New York harbor for three months before he managed to escape.
+At the age of 14, Perry enlisted in a local militia company named the "Kingston Reds", early in the American Revolution.
+He was recruited to join the crew of a privateer commanded by a Captain Reed.
+After one cruise with Reed, Perry left him and signed on to the Mifflin commanded by George Wait Babcock.
+Mifflin was captured by the British and Perry was imprisoned on the notorious prison ship Jersey for three months before he managed to escape.

-In 1779, Perry joined the Continental Navy as a seaman aboard the frigate USS Trumbull commanded by Captain James Nicholson.
+Following his escape, in 1779, Perry formally joined the Continental Navy as a seaman aboard the frigate USS Trumbull commanded by Captain James Nicholson.
 On June 1, 1780, Trumbull engaged the British privateer Watt in a hard-fought but inconclusive action in which Trumbull suffered 8 killed and 31 wounded compared to Watt, which suffered 13 killed and 79 wounded.

-Perry then enlisted on another privateer which was captured by the British off the coast of Great Britain.
-He then was taken as a prisoner to Newry Barracks in Ireland where he met his future wife, Sarah Wallace Alexander.
+Unhappy with his low pay, Perry returned to privateering but was subsequently captured by the British off the coast of Great Britain in 1782.
+He then was imprisoned in the Newry Barracks in Ireland where he met his future wife, Sarah Wallace Alexander.
 Perry managed another escape by pretending to be a British sailor and taking passage to St. Thomas in the Virgin Islands.
 From St. Thomas he took passage to Charleston, South Carolina, shortly before the war's conclusion in 1783.